Primary Care Progress Student Action Network

-Our national Student Action Network (SAN) comprises interprofessional, student-led teams from 15-20 institutions.
+Our national Student Action Network (SAN) comprises interprofessional, student-led teams from up to 20 institutions.

 With support from coaches and faculty advisors, students design and implement community-based projects.
 They also develop their Relational Leadership skills through quarterly workshops, ongoing coaching sessions, and large-scale community events.

 While the name of our organization changed to Intend Health Strategies in 2022, the name of our student program remains unchanged, reflecting its origins in and continuing focus on primary care.

 Students initiate a range of advocacy, educational, and direct service initiatives: